- IRS Provides Relief for Opportunity Zone Investors in Light of COVID-19 Pandemic

 4. Vacant Properties

 Previous guidelines stated that investors needed to meet a substantial improvement provision on properties in Opportunity Zones.
 Because of this provision, investors needed to undertake significant upgrades to certain types of properties.
-However, under the new regulations, properties that have been vacant for a significant time period will qualify immediately for the commercial real estate tax breaks.
+However, under the 2019 regulations, properties that have been vacant for a significant time period will qualify immediately for the commercial real estate tax breaks.
 Currently, any abandoned or run-down property purchased within an Opportunity Zone doesn’t need to meet the prior improvement provision.

 5. Inheritance of Opportunity Zone Assets